Laikipia Wilderness: Our full report

 - Power supply notes

 - There is a backup generator but it is rarely needed.
-Charging your batteries and devices can be done in the WiFi tent.
-No hair driers can be used.
+Charging your phone is possible within your tents, but charging for larger batteries and devices is done in the WiFi tent.
+No hair dryers can be used.
 Hot water is provided by wood-fired boilers behind each tent.

 - Communications

-- There is WiFi hut, just next to the main area.
+- There is WiFi hut, just next to the main area and the strong Starlink connection also covers the communal mess tent.
 Safaricom cellphone network is also available, but only in the kitchen where there is an aerial.

 - TV & radio